mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 end
 {% endhighlight %}

-Now when running `bundle install` each of the gems specificed above are installed and a `Gemfile.lock` is created listing all of the dependencies.
+Now when running `bundle install` each of the gems specified above are installed and a `Gemfile.lock` is created listing all of the dependencies.
 Prepending all Jekyll commands with `bundle exec` ensures only the versions in `Gemfile.lock` are executed helping to solve conflicts.

 Committing both of these Gemfiles to a git repository also makes it easy to revert back if a `gem update` goes bad.
 Sure it's a few more characters to type, but the headaches it solves are more than worth it.
 You can even write shortcut tasks with Rakefiles to eliminate the extra keystrokes (more on that below).